Shizen/pvtExtMgr/README.md

+!
+Underconstruction

-Pre-Release checklist
+#{ Pre-Release checklist

-- Verify that updates still work with all the refactoring, and that the user is notified when an extension is updated (sanity check)
+- refactor the promise chain to return if a package was updated
-  - No
+- implement user cancel
-- Double check that npm modules actually do track versions by tags :/.
-- Check if we can manually trigger a window reload
 - branch release and dev, clean/purge release
+- Generate & Review documentation

+}

 # pvtExtMgr (Private Extension Manager)

-The purpose of this extension is to allow you to setup and maintain extensions for your vscode installation which are automatically kept up to date with a "private" git server.
-To this end, this module follows the same pattern as `npm` for specifying and tracking versions of npm modules.
+The purpose of this extension is to allow you to setup and maintain extensions for your vscode installation which are "automatically" kept up to date with a "private" git server.
+To this end, this module follows the same pattern as `npm` for specifying and tracking versions of npm modules*.
 This module allows the user to specify in this module's settings a `dependencies`-like list of `#semver` npm references to a git server and semver version specification for the desired version of the extension they would like to have installed.
 The primary goal is to support user developed and private extensions in vscode.

 ## Features